HEMANT-YADAV123/AI-agent/README.md

 # 🧠 AI Chat Agent with LiveKit & Contextual Memory
 - A real-time AI chat agent that remembers past conversations, built with LiveKit, Gemini API(as the Open AI key was paid so I used gemini, we can get better if we use any other key), and a lightweight JSON-based memory store(this can be replaced with any vectorized database easily and speedly).

-- ✅ Implements the core objectives of the Attack Capital Assignment.
+- ✅ Implements the core objectives of the Assignment.
 - ⚡ **Enhanced with performance optimizations and reliability improvements**
 <br>